DuarteTiago/DuarteTiago/readme.md

 My name is Tiago and I am a full-stack web developer from de Florianópolis, Santa Catarina.

-### here are the technologies that I study and practice
+### Here are the technologies that I study and practice

 In the front-end